OUR

 Habitat for Aviation addresses workforce challenges by changing the conditions that shape who enters, stays, and advances in aviation.

-We do this work with people, not to people.
+We do this work together, with one another.
 Our habitat grows through shared effort: mentors and apprentices, youth and adults, educators and employers, learning and building side by side.

 Rather than treating barriers as individual deficits to overcome, we redesign learning environments, relationships, and narratives so opportunity becomes visible, accessible, and durable.